Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages is included by default.
 Some other non-Autodesk packaged are used, including [socket.io](https://www.npmjs.com/package/socket.io), [express](https://www.npmjs.com/package/express).

+Within the Revit Plugin, [LibXL](http://www.libxl.com) is used to read/write the date of Excel.

 ## Further Reading

 Documentation: